MICROBIOME DRIVEN LIQUID BIOPSY™

 “There are more microbes in the human body than there are stars in the galaxy.
 With this much information to tackle, we are converging advances in the understanding of cancer, microbiome, molecular technologies, and big data science into new, exciting capabilities to diagnose disease early and save lives.
 We have a line of sight on powerful new solutions that we believe could revolutionize the standard of care.”

 Sandrine Miller-Montgomery, CEO & Co-Founder of Micronoma

 worldwide each year

-A liquid biopsy is a test done on a sample of blood to look for circulating tumor cells (CTC) or DNA that is shed from the tumor.
-Liquid biopsies may help find cancer at an early stage.
+A genetic sequencing-based liquid biopsy usually refers to a test done on a sample of blood to look for one or more genetic biomarker(s) associated with a cancer, such as methylation or fragmentation profile of genetic materials isolated from circulating tumor cells (CTC) and/or cell-free DNA that is shed from the tumor.

 However, these types of genetic biomarkers are more easily detected for large tumors, which makes such methods less efficient for detecting cancer at its earliest stages.*